 Method:

-- Add tomatoes, broth, chili peppers, oregano and paprika.
+- Add tomatoes, broth, green chili peppers, oregano and paprika.
 Slowly bring the mixture to a low simmer.
 Cover and simmer for 10 minutes.

 - Continue to cook for an additional 5 minutes, or until heated through.
+Add more chicken broth if necessary.

 - Adjust seasonings, adding more salt, pepper, or paprika if necessary.